Freedom through Faith

 Free from the power of sin

-However, it takes faith to believe that God could really free us from lust, anger, or pride.
-The freedom Christ offers allows us to experience lasting change, and refuse to become a slave again.
+Life-dominating struggles can tempt us to despair, wondering if we will ever find freedom.
+We may know that freedom is theoretically possible — the way winning the lottery is theoretically possible.
+But it takes faith to believe God could really free us from lust, anger, or pride.
+The freedom Christ offers allows us to experience lasting change and refuse to become a slave again.

 Free from the sting of death

-1 Corinthians 15:24–26 – Then comes the end, when he delivers the kingdom to God the Father after destroying every rule and every authority and power.
-[25] For he must reign until he has put all his enemies under his feet.
-[26] The last enemy to be destroyed is death.
+Then comes the end, when he delivers the kingdom to God the Father after destroying every rule and every authority and power.
+For he must reign until he has put all his enemies under his feet.
+The last enemy to be destroyed is death. — 1 Corinthians 15:24–26 (ESV)

 Free from the dissatisfaction of selfishness